obsidian-btc/event-store-messaging/README.md

 1. Provided a data schema for passing data
 2. Tracking metadata

-### Using the `build` Method
+### Building a Message for Data Schema Use

-If the message is purely being used for the provided data schema and will not be sent on, the message can be built using the basic build method:
+If the message is purely being used for the provided data schema and will not be sent on, the message can be built using the `build` method:

 ```ruby
 data = {